 Colum Cronin, Senior Lecturer in Physical Education and Sport Coaching, School of Sport and Exercise Sciences, Liverpool John Moores University, UK

 "The publication of this text by Neil Partington is well timed.
 It follows on from the review of Duty of Care in sport undertaken by Baroness Tanni Grey-Thompson and the many investigations into the culture of performance sports in the UK.
 The relationship between coach and athlete was central to both.
 The legal and moral definition of duty of care and how it is interpreted and delivered is dynamic and ever changing.
 The insight and learning this book provides will help all involved in sport make better decisions about the role of coaching in the future and inform the practical delivery of duty of care.
-The detailed discussion provided by this text will act as a significant catalyst to bring people together to debate and discuss duty of care and provide added strength to the crucial role of sport and physical activity to the wellbeing of our society."
+The detailed discussion provided by this text will act as a significant catalyst to bring people together to debate and discuss duty of care and will provide added strength to the crucial role of sport and physical activity to the wellbeing of our society."

 Ian Braid, founder and MD DOCIAsport, UK and former CEO of the British Athletes Commission